-Based on surveillance, re-assessment or an extraordinary assessment of the verifier's accreditation, a National Accreditation Body (NAB) may conclude that the accredited verifier does no longer comply with the requirements for accreditation for the Regulation (EU) 2015/757.
+Based on surveillance, re-assessment or an extraordinary assessment of the verifier's accreditation, a NAB may conclude that the accredited verifier does no longer comply with the requirements for accreditation for the Regulation (EU) 2015/757.
 If the verifier does not resolve nonconformities sufficiently within a requested timeframe, the NAB may need to suspend or withdraw the verifiers' accreditation.
-Regulation (EU) 2015/757 or Commission Delegated Regulation (EU) 2016/2072 does not specify the consequences for acceptance confirmations for monitoring plans, verification reports and Document of Compliance (DOC) already issued or close to planned issuing by the verifier when the decision to suspend or withdraw the accreditation is taken by the NAB.
+Neither Regulation (EU) 2015/757 nor Commission Delegated Regulation (EU) 2016/2072 do specify the consequences for acceptance confirmations for monitoring plans, verification reports and Documents of Compliance (DOCs) already issued or close to planned issuance by the verifier when the decision to suspend or withdraw the accreditation is taken by the NAB.

 According to EN ISO /IEC 17011, the NAB shall establish procedures for suspension, or withdrawal of accreditation.
 When deciding on suspension or withdrawal of accreditation, the NAB shall consider the impact on activities carried out before the decision.
-These considerations shall be based on the nature of the noncompliance identified to cause the NAB to make a decision.
+These considerations shall be based on the nature of the non-compliance identified to cause the NAB to make a decision.